Nasim-Imtiaz/ML_AWS_Foundation_Course/README.md

  * Splitting Dataset
 * Evaluating the model
 * Using the model

+#### Stop Words
+list of words removed by NLP tools when building datset.

 #### Supervised Learning
 Supervised Learning is a type of machine learning technique in which every training sample from the dataset has a corresponding label or output value associated with it.
 Supervised learning algorithms learn to predict labels or output values. ***Regression*** and ***Classification*** are supervised leraning.